shopkalakriti/shopkalakriti.live/README.md

-# KalaKriti eCommerce Platform
+# KalaKriti - An E-Commerce for Artisans

+कलाKriti is an e-commerce platform that seeks to improve the online market for small-town and rural handicrafts companies.
+By offering a shared platform for the production, marketing, and sale of high-quality handicrafts and products, this application seeks to promote the Indian handicraft industry globally.

-> eCommerce platform built with the MERN stack & Redux.
+> Built with the MERN stack & Redux.

 ## Features